exlunaproject/lua_at_client/README.md

 The tag `<?lua@client` converts the code to client-side Lua, `<?lua@server` works the same as `<?lua` without the @ complement, and `<?lua@both` allows to mix client and server-side Lua code.

 Lua@Client can be used with mod_lua, CGILua and projects that use the `lp.lua` library.
-It is also integrated and bundled with the latest release of the Sailor MVC Lua Framework (https://github.com/Etiene/sailor).
+It is also integrated and bundled with the latest release of the [Sailor MVC Lua Framework](https://github.com/Etiene/sailor).

 To make the client-side Lua usage possible, the project integrates and extends the Lua VM in JavaScript developed by @agladysh allowing initial usage of browser-specific JavaScript objects (such as `document`, `window`, etc) from Lua.
 You can also use this without any preprocessors, from static HTML pages (see the examples folder for some simple example usage).